-- Pending discussions with the relevant authorities the existing toilets could be redeveloped and the ground floor transformed into an active frontage. - Explore long-term lease opportunities - Renovate and repurpose ground floor for improved street activation and access - Dean Street cafe frontage and exterior spill out to adjacent deck - Demolish existing public toilets and exterior wall and replace with safer, visible and upgraded facilities including change facilities and parents room.
+- Pending discussions with the relevant authorities, the existing toilets could be redeveloped and the ground floor transformed into an active frontage. - Explore long-term lease opportunities - Renovate and repurpose ground floor for improved street activation and access - Dean Street activated frontage (e.g. cafe or similar) and exterior spill out to adjacent deck - Demolish existing public toilets and exterior wall and replace with safer, visible and upgraded facilities including change facilities and parents room.